The Jungle Book (1967 film): Legacy

-Many characters appear in the 1990–91 animated series TaleSpin.
-Between 1996 and 1998, the TV series Jungle Cubs told the stories of Baloo, Hahti, Bagheera, Louie, Kaa, and Shere Khan when they were children.
-Disney later made a live-action adaptation of the film, which was more of a realistic action-adventure film with somewhat-more adult themes.
-The film, released in 1994, differs even more from the book than its animated counterpart, but was still a box-office success.
-In 1998, Disney released a direct to video film entitled The Jungle Book: Mowgli's Story.
-A new live-action version of The Jungle Book was released by Disney in 2016, which even reused most of the songs of the animated movie, with some lyrical reworking by original composer Richard M. Sherman.
+The characters from the film have also appeared on animated television series such as TaleSpin (1990-91) and Jungle Cubs (1996-98), which functioned as a prequel that told the stories of Baloo, Hahti, Bagheera, Louie, Kaa, and Shere Khan when they were children.
+In 1994, Disney released a live-action adaptation which was more of a realistic action-adventure film with somewhat more adult themes.
+The film differs more from the book than its animated counterpart, having been an independent film to which Disney acquired distribution rights in exchange for them providing half of the film's budget and funding.
+The film received positive reviews from critics and was a box-office success.
+While Disney was not involved in the film's prequel, they produced a direct to video film entitled The Jungle Book: Mowgli's Story.
+A new live-action version of The Jungle Book was released by Disney in 2016, which even reused most of the songs of the animated film, with some lyrical reworking by original composer Richard M. Sherman.

 There are two video games based on the film: The Jungle Book was a platformer released in 1993 for Master System, Mega Drive, Game Gear, Super NES, Game Boy and PC.
 A version for the Game Boy Advance was later released in 2003.
 The Jungle Book Groove Party was a dance mat game released in 2000 for PlayStation and PlayStation 2.
 Kaa and Shere Khan have also made cameo appearances in another Disney video game, QuackShot.
 A world based on the film was intended to appear more than once in the Square Enix-Disney Kingdom Hearts video game series, but was omitted both times, first in the first game because it featured a similar world based on Tarzan, and second in Kingdom Hearts: Birth by Sleep, although areas of the world are accessible via hacking codes.
 Baloo and Mowgli appear as interactive characters in Adventureland on Kinect: Disneyland Adventures released in 2011 and re-released in 2017.
 Mowgli, Bagheera, Baloo, Shere Khan and King Louie appear as playable characters in the video game Disney Magic Kingdoms.
-Baloo appears as a playable character on Disney Mirrorverse released in 2022.
-Baloo and Mowgli appear as a playable characters on the kart racing game Disney Speedstorm released in 2022.
+Baloo appears as a playable character in Disney Mirrorverse released in 2022.
+Baloo and Mowgli appear as a playable characters in the kart racing game Disney Speedstorm released in 2022.
 Since the film's release, many of the film's characters appeared in House of Mouse, The Lion King 1½, Who Framed Roger Rabbit, and Aladdin and the King of Thieves.
 In December 2010, a piece of artwork by British artist Banksy featuring The Jungle Book characters which had been commissioned by Greenpeace to help raise awareness of deforestation went on sale for the sum of £80,000.